-SECTION 329200.19 - SEEDING AND MULCHING
+SECTION 329219 - SEEDING

-- A. Installation of seeded areas shall be to the extent shown on Contract Drawings or as necessary to restore areas disturbed during the construction of improvements detailed on the plans This shall include supplying all seed, topsoil, soil conditioning materials, mulching materials and watering, and the incorporation of these materials into the work as specified. - B. The Contractor shall place topsoil at the depths specified in those areas requiring seeding.
+- A. Installation of seeded areas shall be to the extent shown on Contract Drawings and shall include supplying all seed, topsoil, soil conditioning materials, mulching materials and watering, and the incorporation of these materials into the work as specified. - B. The Contractor shall place topsoil at the depths specified in those areas requiring seeding.
 Topsoil shall be furnished by the Contractor.

 - A. Product Data: For the following: - 1.
 Provide copies of soils tests for both new topsoil (provided) and onsite topsoil for review and approval.
 This applies to all areas that require seeding, including reconditioned areas. - 2.
 Provide location of properties from which topsoil is to be obtained, names and addresses of owners, depth to be stripped, and crops grown in the past 2 years. - 3.
 Provide the name of the seed supplier, name and phone number, list of the seed, including varieties of seed, labels, and an analysis of the seed for review, 4 weeks prior to the start of seeding. - 4.
-Provide soil amendments information based on soils test requirements. - 5.
-Hydroseed mixture, mulch and application rates prior to performing the work.
+Provide soil amendments information based on soils test requirements.

-- A. Any subcontracted restoration work shall be performed by a qualified firm specializing in landscape work. - B. The Contractor shall have a soils test done at his expense and analyzed by a state approved testing agency.
+- A. Any subcontracted restoration work shall be performed by a qualified firm specializing in landscape work. - B. The Contractor shall have a soils test done at their expense and analyzed by a state approved testing agency.
 Soil tests shall be done on both the topsoil stockpiled from the site and new topsoil brought to the site.
 A minimum of two (2) tests shall be done.
-The tests shall include percent organic matter, pH, Buffer pH, Phosphorus, Exchangeable Potassium, Calcium, Magnesium, Cation Exchange Capacity and Percent Base Saturation with recommendations for nitrogen, phosphate, potash, magnesium and lime based on plant type and use. - C. Seed: All seed specified shall meet O.D.O.T. specifications as to the percentage purity, weed seed, and germination.
+The tests shall include percent organic matter, pH, Buffer pH, Phosphorus, Exchangeable Potassium, Calcium, Magnesium, Cation Exchange Capacity and Percent Base Saturation with recommendations for nitrogen, phosphate, potash, magnesium and lime based on plant type and use.

+weed seed, and germination.
 All seed shall be approved by the State of Ohio, Department of Agriculture, Division of Plant Industry, and shall meet the requirements of these specifications.